Zamiell/racing-plus/docs/challenges.md

 - Cain's Eye is removed from the trinket pool.
 - We Need to Go Deeper! will not work on Womb 2.
 - The spikes in a Sacrifice Room are removed after Gabriel spawns.
+- On the first character, if you enter a Curse Room attached to the starting room, all of the pickups will be removed.
+(This is to prevent people from resetting for a Curse Room item.)

 <br />